theminstack/styled/README.md

 Conversely, styled-components and Emotion use compilers that are over-engineered for CSS-in-JS, which is necessary to support Stylis for vendor prefixing.

-React Micro-Styled uses a fast 0(n) compiler that does not compromise on correctness.
+React Micro-Styled uses a fast O(n) compiler that does not compromise on correctness.
 Any valid style _will_ be correctly compiled to CSS.

 ### Benchmarks